DimitarAtanassov/arc-model-lab/docs/architecture.md

 ## Deferred capabilities

-These are intentionally absent until a concrete need exists: evaluation results, experiments, datasets, prompt versioning, training runs, a model registry, multi-provider inference, async or streaming inference, an event bus, and OpenTelemetry tracing.
+These are intentionally absent until a concrete need exists: experiments, datasets, prompt versioning, training runs, a model registry, multi-provider inference, async or streaming inference, an event bus, and OpenTelemetry tracing.

-The next capability is evaluation, which depends on durable inference records.
-It closes the first feedback loop: generate output, persist inference, evaluate output, persist score.
+Evaluation is already here.
+An inference can be scored by `arc-eval` and its per-metric results stored (see [dataflow.md](dataflow.md)), which closed the first feedback loop: generate output, persist the inference, score it, persist the score.